AvanzaBank/astrix/README.md

 # Asterix

-Asterix is a service framework used to create an application runtime for an application that consumes other services.
-It's the like a dependency-injection framework on a service-level.
+Asterix is a service framework used to build distributed applications consisting of many services located in different processes.

+Its designed to support an organization where many teams develop services that are used by other teams.
+On can think of Asterix as a dependency-injection framework at the service-level.

+A typical use case is to use a dependency injection framework like spring to assemble a given application that consumes a set of Asterix-services, and use Asterix as factory for creating 'service'-beans.

+Why not use a dependency injection framework to create the service-beans?

 Typical module-layout when creating a service using Asterix: